-Organizing my boards this way took a LOT of time, but it allows me to pin more quickly.
-It also benefits you in few ways:
+Organizing my boards this way took a LOT of time, but it allows me to pin them more quickly.
+It also benefits you in a few ways:

 - When scanning through my boards, you can more easily find what you are looking for.
 For example, if you know you only want to follow my “Prepare” boards, you can scroll down to where they are all located (together) very quickly.
 Or if you want to find ideas on how to organize your office, you can quickly scroll to the “organize” section of my boards and look for “organize – office“

 - If you don’t want to follow all my boards, you can follow just those that most apply to you and know exactly what types of pins you will be seeing.

 - If you want to find ideas on a certain topic, you can go to my profile, click on a specific board and see ideas (many of which I may have pinned before you started following me) specific to that subject.